-Join Chris Meyer for an in-depth discussion in this video Updated previewing, part of After Effects: 2015 Creative Cloud Updates.
+Join Chris Meyer for an in-depth discussion in this video Updated previewing, part of After Effects CC 2015 New Features.

 - [Voiceover] In general After Effects CC 2015 has seen a large change to the way After Effects previews the composition.
 They keep tweaking it in subsequent releases and now in version 2015.3 they have a new engine underneath the hood that's been borrowed from Premiere and Audition.
 Since so many things have changed over time let's look at Preview in detail again.
 There's several different shortcut keys that can initiate and stop a Preview.
 The (mumbling) in CC 2015 has been changing how the Spacebar Preview works to make it more like a non-linear editing system.